Posted on December 12, 2022 by Rebekah Alegria

 Why did you choose to major in marketing at the Carlos Alvarez College of Business?

-In high school , I had my first step into marketing working as editor-in-chief for the yearbook.
+In high school, I had my first step into marketing working as editor-in-chief for the yearbook.
 I have always loved the strategy component of creating a marketing plan and seeing it come to fruition.
 The feeling of creating something that not only produced revenue but made other people intrigued to take action was something I wanted to continue for the rest of my life.
 Marketing, especially in the modern world that we live in, allows for messages to reach people of all backgrounds through technology and innovative tactics.
 It is a field of business that is incredibly important to the success of a company.
 Having the ability to be creative while also leading a company to success is something I am passionate about.
 I hope to utilize the skills I learn throughout my career in marketing to eventually teach those skills to others interested in marketing whether through a non-profit organization or as a professor.

 Do you have any professional work experience or internships you have taken part in?

-I interned with H-E-B in the summer of 2022 in the marketing department.
+Bianca at H-E-B I interned with H-E-B in the summer of 2022 in the marketing department.
 I was lucky to have such an impactful mentor, Becca Molloy.
 I helped create content calendars for H-E-B Wellness and develop Search Engine Optimization strategies.
 Through this internship, I gained skills in communication, technology and confidence in my field.
-It is easy to back down when youre in a room with so many accomplished individuals, but this internship along with the H-E-B Partners I met throughout my time helped me build confidence in who I am and the path I am walking on.
+It is easy to back down when you‘re in a room with so many accomplished individuals, but this internship along with the H-E-B Partners I met throughout my time helped me build confidence in who I am and the path I am walking on.

 Upon graduation, I am thrilled to announce that I will be back working with H-E-B Corporate as a marketing associate.